-Within three (3) business days of receiving a Formal Complaint, the Title IX Coordinator will refer the Formal Complaint to an investigator, who will investigate the allegations.18
+Within three (3) business days of receiving a Formal Complaint, the Title IX Coordinator will refer the Formal Complaint to an investigator, who will investigate the allegations.

 In all investigations of Prohibited Conduct, the University must ensure that the burden of proof and the burden of gathering evidence rests on the University and not on the parties.
 The University may interview and re-interview the Complainant, the Respondent, and/or any other person at any time during the investigation in order to obtain additional and/or clarifying information.
 The University will provide an equal opportunity for the parties to identify and present witnesses for interview, including fact witnesses and expert witnesses, and present other inculpatory and exculpatory evidence.
-The University will provide
+The University will provide written notice of the date, time, location, participants, and purpose of all investigative interviews and other meetings, with sufficient time to prepare to participate.

-18 Investigations of reports of Prohibited Conduct are usually performed by OIR.
+&lt;sup>18 Investigations of reports of Prohibited Conduct are usually performed by OIR.
 However, for good cause, the Title IX Coordinator may select an investigator(s) external to OIR, provided that the investigator has specific training and experience investigating allegations of Prohibited Conduct.
 Any investigator(s) chosen to conduct the investigation must be impartial and free of any conflict of interest or bias.
 The investigator(s) may be a University employee, a team of University employees, an external investigator engaged to assist the University, or a team of external investigators engaged to assist the University.
 Good cause may include circumstances in which OIR has a conflict of interest (e.g. an OIR employee or someone who has oversight over OIR is a party or witness), the complexity of the case requires expertise or resources external to OIR; and the workload of OIR require an investigator external to OIR to timely investigate a case.